 I have experienced the power that nurturing my spirit can have on my health.
 When I was pregnant with my first child, my brother died unexpectedly.
 The grief I experienced was horrendous.
 Having already lost my mother and eldest brother at an early age, and with my father out of the picture, this was a great loss for me and our entire family.
 My brother was the head (and heart) of our family and he was also my best friend.

-As a researcher in maternal and child health, and understanding the impact this stress could have not only on me in my immune-compromised state, but most importantly on my unborn child, I began to meditate daily.
+As a researcher in maternal and child health, and understanding the impact this stress could have not only on me, but most importantly on my unborn child, I began to meditate daily.
 What happened was remarkable: at a time when I would be expected to be at my lowest point, the opposite became true and I experienced first-hand the value of contemplative practice for myself, as well as those around me.
 While I was always spiritually inclined, meditation heightened these gifts for me – it also kept me mentally sane and promoted self-care during the most important time for my son and me.
 Thankfully, my greatest fear was never realized – my son was born full-term and the deep grief I’d experienced has not appeared to have impacted him.
 He smiled for the first time the day after he was born and is a remarkably happy, loving, and healthy child.

 In my work evaluating an integrative wellness program called Hospital Heroes, administered by the nonprofit organization Integrative Touch for Kids in a pediatric hospital setting, I also witnessed firsthand the healing transformation that is possible when the well-being of patients and their families (many experiencing their own worst fears) is addressed in mind, body, heart, and spirit.
 Immediately after receiving Hospital Heroes sessions that involved integrative healing therapies and wellness education, patients and family members experienced significant decreases in self-reported pain and fear/anxiety, as well as significant increases in global (spiritual, social, mental, emotional, and physical) well-being.
 And so did their healthcare providers who received sessions.
 Qualitatively, session recipients’ experiences, environments, and perspectives were completely transformed in health-promoting ways both immediately and over time.